wanderdust/newsletter/content/posts/024_preparing_for_aws_architect_certification/index.md

 This helped me separate the unfamiliar services, since a lot of the names started to mix up in my head (Shield, GuardDuty, Config, etc).

-The real key was **hands-on practice**.
-Try services yourself where you can.
-That’s the only way things stick long term.
+The real key is to do hands-on practice if you can.
+That’s the only way things stick long term, and where you learn about the little details of each service.

 I once read a quote along the lines of *If I can’t implement it, I don’t understand it*, which I try to live by.